Command line process auditing

 Double-click Computer Configuration, double-click Policies, and then double-click Windows Settings.

-Double-click Security Settings, and then click Security Options.
+Double-click Security Settings, double-click Local Policies, and then click Security Options.

 Double-click Audit: Force audit policy subcategory settings (Windows Vista or later) to override audit policy category settings, and then click Define this policy setting.